 In May we did one-day music thinking workshop for a very energised team of about 22 communication experts in a great venue in the black forest of Germany.

-After the lunch break, we did a Paper Creativity Session to introduce the participants to the concept of leadership and followership by practising the basics of creativity:listen, guide and support.
+After the lunch break, we did a Paper Creativity Session to introduce the participants to the concept of leadership and followership.
+They practised the basics of creativity interaction: listen, guide and support.

 To see limitations as the starting point for creativity is a great skill to develop.

 Every day we face limitations.
 And limitations are everywhere.
 We find mental or physical boundaries of circumstances we might have chosen or not.
 We depend on beliefs, on schedules, on language, on nature, on the weather, on others, on our helpers, colleagues or family.

 But we also might experience limitations where others see possibilities.
 If we want it or not, boundaries help us to focus.
 To focus on the limited options that are left.
 So we take them as a starting point to make the best out of it to diverge from our boundaries, develop new ideas and live the mantra ‘less is more’.